yuhko-msft/microsoft-graph-docs/concepts/extensibility-open-users.md

 This article walks you through an example to demonstrate how to use *open extensions*.

 Imagine you're building an application that is available on lots of different client platforms, such as desktop and mobile.
-You want to let users configure their UI experience so it’s consistent no matter which device they use to sign in to your app.
+You want to let users configure their UI experience so it's consistent no matter which device they use to sign in to your app.
 This is a common requirement for most apps.

 For this scenario, this article will show you how to: